Your refund was adjusted

 - Select your name in the upper right-hand corner of your Account Summary homepage.

-- Select Preferences from the drop-down menu.
+- Select Preferences, then choose Electronic communications from the expanded menu.

 - On the Electronic Communications page, check the boxes next to Bills and Related Notices and Other Notifications.